Help us improve your experience.

 Note:

+You can enable rule placement analysis when you create a security policy or edit an existing security policy.
 Rule placement analysis identifies the security policy rules that contain the following issues:

 • Shadowing—Occurs when a rule higher in the order of the rule base matches with all the packets of a rule lower in the order of the rule base.

-• Redundancy—Occurs when two or more rules that perform the same action on the same packets along with the same settings or configurations.
+• Redundancy—Occurs when two or more rules perform the same action on the same packets along with the same settings or configurations.

-Table 1: Examples of Rule Placement Analysis
+Table 1: Rule Placement Analysis Behavior

-Condition Rule 1 (Existing) Rule 2 (New) Suggested Rule Placement
+Condition Rule 1 (Existing ) Rule 2 (New) Suggested Rule Placement

 Exact match